-Everything You Need To Know About Garlic Scapes
+Garlic Scapes: What Are They And What Do You Do With Them?

-Long, curly and deep green, garlic scapes are typically among the first produce found at spring farmers markets.
+Long, curly and deep green, garlic scapes are typically among the first produce found in spring CSA boxes and farmers’ markets.
 But what are they—and what do you do with them?
 Here’s everything you need to know about these delicious greens.

 What are garlic scapes?

-Note: This piece was originally published in 2019 and updated in 2022.